Carmiña Londoño

-Carmiña Londoño is a Deputy Division Director at the National Science Foundation.
+Carmiña Londoño is the former Deputy Division Director of the Electrical Communications and Cybersystems Division at the National Science Foundation.
 She previously spent 13 years at the National Institute of Standards and Technology, where she led the Global Standards and Information Group.
-Londoño spent two terms on the Board of Directors of SPIE, and won their Director's Award in 2019.
+Londoño spent two terms on the Board of Directors of SPIE, and the SPIE's Director's Award in 2019.

 Early life and education

 Londoño was born in Colombia.
 She moved to the United States at the age of 13, and grew up in Lowell, Massachusetts.
 Her parents were passionate about her education, and encouraged her and her sisters to become engineers.
 During high school Londoño competed in science fairs.
 She visited the Kennedy Space Center as a child, and became interested in space physics.
 She eventually studied physics at the University of Massachusetts Lowell.
 During her summer holidays she worked at Itek in Lexington, Massachusetts.
 Her work included ultra-lightweight mirrors and trying to mitigate the degradation of image quality arising from intercellular deflections.
 She earned her Master's degree in Optics at the University of Arizona in 1982.
-Her Master's dissertation considered techniques to measure the radius of curvature.
+Her Master's dissertation considered techniques to measure the radius of curvature of off-axis parabolas.